Skip to content

 save_summary

-save_summary(ignore_missing: bool = False)
+save_summary(ignore_missing: bool = False, add_timing: bool = False)

 Save a summary of the results in a CSV file.